YanivDorGalron/easysweeps/README.md

 # EasySweeps

 A command-line tool for automating Weights & Biases sweeps across multiple GPUs.
+Built with the help of [Hadar Sinai](https://github.com/hadarsi320).

 ## Features